 Three time Bundesliga winners, FC Koln have recently been relegated to the second division in Germany.
 The club boast a very talented squad with experience and two fantastic youngsters who you could base your team around.
 The two players are 18 year old, central defender, Yann-Aurel Bisseck and 19 year old, Nikolas Nartey who plays central midfield.

 With a talented squad at your disposal and an opportunity to get back in to the Bundesliga, I believe this challenge will offer a long term project as well as short term fixes so the mistakes made last season are not replicated.

-I think one of the hardest challenges will be to keep some of the key players if you fail to get promoted, and if you do get promoted, it will be a challenge to stay up.
+I think one of the hardest challenges will be to keep some of the key players if you fail to get promoted.
+If you do get promoted, it will be a challenge to stay up.
 Good luck!

 A University team?
 Seems fun, but with the inability to turn professional or semi-professional, will this prevent Cardiff MET from growing?
-Taking over this club situated at Cardiff Metropolitan University will be an increase in difficulty with any club able to sign your players and you will become powerless to stop the moves.
+This is one of the teams to manage on Football Manager.
+Taking over this club situated at Cardiff Metropolitan University will be an increase in difficulty.
+Any club has the ability to sign your players and you will become powerless to stop the moves.

 In the last season 17/18 the Archers missed out on a chance to play in Europe by a 1-0 loss to Bangor.
 Now is your chance to get them in to Europe and see how you compete with semi and professional clubs.

 In real life Cardiff MET sit top of the B group in the Welsh Premier League, after narrowly missing out on the A group and a chance to compete in Europe next season.
 Could you qualify for continental football and try and boost the clubs reputation?